diginov/craft-sentry-logger/README.md

 ### `except`

 This optional parameter is an array of message categories that this log target is NOT interested in.
-Defaults to empty, meaning no uninteresting messages.
+Defaults to empty, meaning no uninteresting categories.
 If this property is not empty, then any category listed here will be excluded from the `categories` parameter.
 You can use an asterisk at the end of a category so that the category can be used to match those categories sharing the same common prefix.
 For example, `yii\db*` will match categories starting with `yii\db\`, such as `yii\db\Connection`.